Jahia/widen-asset-picker/doc/en/picker.md

     }
 };
 ```
-Finally, when the react widenPicker is ready, it is call with the context.
+Finally, when the react widenPicker is ready, it is called with the context.
+This context object is checked
+by the douane component of the application (cf. point 2 of the [architecture](#architecture-1)).
 ```js
 window.widenPicker("${targetId}",context_${targetId});
 ```

-Note : You can add more variables in the context if you want to create new features or enhance current features
+> You can add more variables in the context.
+If you want to create new features or enhance current features
 in the React application.
 For example, you could expose the timeout variable, or the default result per page, etc.
 To do it, you must follow these steps :